ECreamery

-eCreamery is an ice cream, gelato and sorbet retailer.
-They are headquartered in Omaha, Nebraska, and have one parlor location at 5001 Underwood Avenue in the Dundee neighborhood.
-The company began selling online and shipping nationwide in 2008.
+eCreamery is an American ice cream, gelato and sorbet retailer headquartered in Omaha, Nebraska.
+The company began selling online and shipping customized products nationwide in 2008.

 History

 In 2007 Becky App and Abby Jordan formed eCreamery Gourmet Ice Cream, Sorbet and Gelato in a small parlor in Omaha, Nebraska.
 Beginning in 2008, the pair started shipping their personalized ice cream offerings nationwide.
 In 2012, the company was featured on ABC's Shark Tank.
-Although a deal was not finalized, Barbara Corcoran indicated it was the best ice cream she had ever tasted and Mark Cuban said he loved the idea.

-In 2014, eCreamery was featured in a famous photo of Sir Paul McCartney and Warren Buffett enjoying eCreamery ice cream on a bench outside the parlor.
 In 2015, the company outgrew production capabilities at the parlor and opened a shipping warehouse and commercial kitchen.
-All online orders are now shipped nationwide from this location, packed with dry ice in a reusable cooler.

-In 2019, eCreamery merged with Carson's Cookie Fix of Omaha, Nebraska.
-Founded by Maddie Carson, the company specializes in custom, hand decorated cookies.
-Ice cream and cookies are available on the eCreamery website.
+In 2019, eCreamery merged with Carson's Cookie Fix of Omaha, Nebraska, which specializes in custom, hand decorated cookies.